bengsfort/ipc-talk/presentation/slides.md

 <v-clicks>

-- Once you have more than one message, you need to identify the type for each message.
+- Once you have more than one message, you need to be able to identify each message.
 - If anything in your codebase can add listeners directly, this needs to happen in every listener.

 </v-clicks>